Autodesk-Forge/forge-tutorial-postman/ModelDerivative_04/instructions/task-2.md

 # Task 2 - Upload Source FIle to OSS

 The Object Storage Service (OSS) is a generic Cloud Storage Service that is part of the Forge Data Management API.
-In this task, you upload a zip file containing the model to translate to OSS.
-While you can use any zip file containing a model, for the purpose of learning we recommend that you use the file *Tuner.zip*, which is available in the [*tutorial_data*](../tutorial_data) folder.
+In this task, you upload the model you want to display in the Viewer, to OSS.
+While you can use any model, for the purpose of learning we recommend that you use the file *suspension.zip*, which is available in the [*tutorial_data*](../tutorial_data) folder.
+The file *suspension.zip* is a zip file that contains an Inventor assembly file (*suspension.iam*) and several Inventor part files.

 ## Create a Bucket